leaf-ai/studio-go-runner/docs/message_encryption.md

 a path to public key file in PEM format.
 If such a path is not specified, experiment payload will be submitted unencrypted, in plain text form.

-StudioML configuration would include the following (example):
+If StudioML configuration is provided as part of enclosing completion service configuration in .hocon format, it would include the following (example):

 ```
 {